JacksonBurns/fastprop/paper/paper.md

  - ~0.6k points
  - Another classical benchmark, but among the smallest recognized.
  - Reference results are from the paper presenting the DeepDelta architecture [@deepdelta], which also includes results for other architectures.
 They do not use a validation set, and report the performance on 10 fold cross-validation, meaning each time the model trains on 90% of the data, has no validation data for early stopping, and then is evaluated based on the performance on the remaining 10%.
 It is not explained in the paper, but is shown in the repository that the smaller set is witheld.
  - Chemprop got 1.372 RMSE, DeepDelta got 1.290, and `fastprop` gets 1.06, which is approaching the conventionally agreed upon irreducible error of this dataset.
+TODO: fix this comparison - DeepDelta was doing property differences.

 <!-- [01/14/2024 02:25:31 PM fastprop.fastprop_core] INFO: Displaying validation results:
                           count      mean       std       min       25%       50%       75%       max